 Jefferson, Brooker S., et al., Contract, 1849, (C1808)

-Contract between Jefferson and three colleagues to make a party to go to California and search for gold.
-Outlines specific responsibilities to one another.
+The collection contains photostats of a contract between Jefferson and three colleagues to make a party to go to California and search for gold.
+It outlines specific responsibilities to one another.

 Jones, Carlton (1817-1899), Papers, 1820-1850, (C0348)